alpesis-web/atr/research/20140415-Map_Experience.md

 ## 2. Contextually Aware

-HERE - deep personalization - increasingly provide the right map at the moment you need it
+HERE - deep personalization - location as a platform - increasingly provide the right map at the moment you need it
 - back end: learn about behaviours and patterns - data crunching and predictive analytics
 - front end: seamless and simple